David Fincher's unrealized projects: Spider-Man

+In November 1999, Fincher was shortlisted by Columbia Pictures, as one of the potential directors of Spider-Man, a live-action adaptation of the Marvel Comics character.
+Fincher's pitch featured an older, experienced version of the titular character in his adult years and the post-adolescent portion of his life as a photographer and his crime-fighting double life as a vigilante, with a more grounded, character-driven and drama-oriented tone and direction.
+He also wanted the film to feature a ten minute title sequence tackling Peter Parker's backstory and featuring Green Goblin killing Gwen Stacy.
+Fincher later said of his pitch: "I went in and told them what I might be interested in doing, and they hated it".
+Sam Raimi was chosen as director instead.

 2000s

 Passengers

-In January 2000, Fincher was announced to direct the film, an adaptation of Robert Silverberg's short story from 1969, for USA Films.
+In January 2000, Fincher was announced to direct the film Passengers, an adaptation of Robert Silverberg's short story from 1969, for USA Films.
 Michael London would produce and Greg Pruss, who previously worked with Fincher on Alien 3 as a conceptual artist, was in charge of adapting the story.
 The budget was set to be no more than $30 million.
-In 2002, Ain't It Cool News reported that Fincher was no longer directing but would still produce and was scavenging for a director.
+In 2002, Ain't It Cool News reported that Fincher was no longer directing but would still produce and was scavenging for a replacement.

 Catch Me If You Can

 In April 2000, Fincher was attached to direct Catch Me If You Can over the course of a few months, but dropped out in favor of Panic Room.